 Kate Wolford is president of The McKnight Foundation, a Minnesota-based family foundation that seeks to improve the quality of life for present and future generations through grantmaking, collaboration, impact investing, and strategic policy reform.
-In 2015, the Foundation had assets of $2.2 billion and granted more than $88 million in the following areas: arts, education and learning, Midwest climate and energy, Mississippi River water quality, the Minneapolis/St. Paul region and communities, agricultural research, and neuroscience research.
+In 2016, the Foundation had assets of $2.2 billion and granted about $87 million in the following areas: arts, education and learning, Midwest climate and energy, Mississippi River water quality, the Minneapolis/St. Paul region and communities, agricultural research, and neuroscience research.

 Wolford has led The McKnight Foundation since 2006.
 During her tenure, she has spearheaded the development of the Foundation’s climate mitigation and sustainability efforts, and its impact investing program, which further leverages the Foundation’s endowment to achieve its goals.
 This work has included earmarking $200 million for higher impact investments; developing a new lower carbon investment product; and promoting impact investing as a tool for learning among grantmaking staff.
 Wolford has also embraced enhanced transparency to share what McKnight is learning with the broader philanthropic and civic sector.